-The Mayor of Hamilton County has extended an executive order to require face coverings in public, through at least November 22.
+The Mayor of Hamilton County has extended an executive order to require face coverings in public.

 Coaches and staff should wear face coverings unless they are at least 6 feet away from players and other people.
 Parents are encouraged to not congregate in groups.
 If they do, and cannot maintain 6 feet, a face covering is required.

 CFC Academy will follow or exceed guidance from Hamilton County Health Department and medical experts at the Centers for Disease Control (CDC).